-By taking physical notes, though I haven't found any answer, I somehow feel familiar when I encounter a problem in a topic.
+Though I haven't found any answer, I somehow feel familiar when I encounter a problem in a topic from taking physical notes.

 The course answered why I feel that way.

-Evoking our senses in learning is very important because we are forming strong neuron connections in our brain.
+Evoking our senses in learning is very important because we form strong neuron connections in our brains.

-I usually break my learnings into small chunks, create short goals (deadlines), and not cramming many things in a day.
+I usually break my learnings into small chunks, create short goals (deadlines), and do not cram many things daily.